 in, be denied the benefits of, or be subjected to discrimination under any education

 program or activity receiving Federal financial assistance.

 What is Sex Based Discrimination?

-Columbia Basin College has a policy on non-discrimination and harassment that protects the rights and dignity of each individual in the College community and can be viewed here.
+Columbia Basin College has a policy on non-discrimination and harassment that protects the rights and dignity of each individual in the College community.

 Examples of conduct that may qualify as sexual harassment include: